Sven9991/Sven9991.github.io/about.md

 permalink: /about/
 ---

-This is the BioHack Academy documentation site of Svekke What about me?
+This is the BioHack Academy documentation site of Svekke.
+What about me?
 I am 23 yearrs old and born and Living in Belgium (Flanders)

 ### Studies